nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking.rst

 This is the "one fact" magic of DCB.

 The central critique motivating DCB is that the aggregates of DDD establish strict and rigid consistency boundaries that may eventually become inappropriate and difficult to refactor.
-This maybe true, and we should also investigate elsewhere how comparatively easy or difficult it is to refactor sequences of events recorded by DCB applications.
+This may be true.
+We will investigate later how comparatively easy or difficult it is to refactor sequences of events recorded by DCB applications and by event-sourced applications.

 Another of the arguments motivating DCB is that, `"by definition, the aggregate is the boundary of consistency"
 <https://sara.event-thinking.io/2023/04/kill-aggregate-chapter-2-the-aggregate-does-not-fit-the-storytelling.html>`_